May 9th, 2023

 Vendor Central Amazon

 How Does Amazon Seller Central Work?

-As a Seller Central account owner, you are considered a third-party Amazon seller (3P), and you are responsible for maintaining the overall health of your account.
-This is done by controlling your supply chain, managing your inventory levels, handling all customer service related tasks, and ensuring that your shipments use Amazon approved packaging and delivery methods to maintain positive performance metrics.
+As a Seller Central account owner, you are considered a third-party Amazon seller (3P) and are responsible for maintaining the overall health of your account.
+This is done by controlling your supply chain, managing your inventory levels, handling customer service, and abiding by Amazon’s approved packaging and delivery methods to maintain positive performance metrics.

-While Amazon currently offers both individual and professional seller accounts, most businesses tend to opt for the professional seller account as it offers comprehensive analytics tools, preferential treatment at times, and a plethora of other features that will come in handy to a professional Amazon seller who is on a mission to scale their business.
+While Amazon currently offers both individual and professional seller accounts, most businesses tend to opt for a professional seller account.
+This option offers comprehensive analytics tools, preferential treatment at times, and many other features that come in handy to a professional Amazon seller who is on a mission to scale their business.